All Episodes

 Was it wrong not to reveal Hillary paid for that information?

-Why is Bruce Orse still employed there?
+Why is Bruce Orr still employed there?

 Is he concerned that nobody verified the information in the phony dossier?

-Uh, thank you both for being with us.
+Thank you both for being with us.

 The relationship, you know, between Jeff Sessions and the president is very contentious.

-Uh, obviously, they don't trust each other.
+Obviously, they don't trust each other.

-The president needs somebody there, and it's his right to have somebody there that he can count on, somebody there that he actually has a working relationship with.
+The president needs somebody there, and it's his right to have somebody there that he can count on.

 We know that relationship for now has been really damaged.

-And the the point here, Sean, is not about whether or not what the president wants to interfere or doesn't want to interfere.
+And the point here, Sean, is not about whether or not what the president wants to interfere or doesn't want to interfere.

 The best thing that could happen is for Jeff Sessions to either resign or to be removed.

-And uh, you know, and they give the president all the authority to do so.
+And, you know, and they give the president all the authority to do so, the few that are supporting him in this.

-I think the bigger question is here is what is Sessions thinking?
+I think the bigger question is here, is what is Sessions thinking?

 What does he want to do?

-He he doesn't think much of the president.
+He doesn't think much of the president.

 He, you know, I called over there, and to be fair to the Department of Justice, they actually took my call.